kbroman/detectPVC/README.md

 R package to detect premature ventricular complexes (PVCs) in data from a [Polar H10](https://www.polar.com/us-en/sensors/h10-heart-rate-sensor) chest-strap heart rate sensor.

-I'm using the [ECGLogger app](https://www.ecglogger.com/) on an iPhone to extract the Polar H10 data as a CSV file (or really a series of CSV files, in one hour blocks), and the [rsleep](https://rsleep.org/) package to detect R peaks in the ECG signal.
+We have used the [ECGLogger app](https://www.ecglogger.com/) on an iPhone to extract the Polar H10 data as a CSV file (or really a series of CSV files, in one hour blocks), and the [rsleep](https://rsleep.org/) package to detect R peaks in the ECG signal.